cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    Try to remove a given amount to the \ :java:ref:`resource capacity <getCapacity()>`\ .

    :param capacityToRemove: the amount to remove
+   :throws IllegalArgumentException: when the capacity to remove is negative
+   :throws IllegalStateException: when the capacity to remove is higher than the current total capacity
-   :return: true if capacityToRemove > 0, the current allocated resource is less or equal to the expected new capacity and the capacity to remove is not higher than the current capacity; false otherwise
+   :return: true if capacityToRemove is greater than 0, the current allocated resource is less or equal to the expected new capacity and the capacity to remove is not higher than the current capacity; false otherwise

    **See also:** :java:ref:`.getAllocatedResource()`